 Step 3: This will open a new Advanced Security Settings window.
 Here, in the top section, right below the Name section, click on the Change option in the Owner section.

 Step 4: In the next screen, you will need to enter your Windows account’s username through which you log in.
-You can simply enter your username in the Enter the object name to select box, then click on Check Names button to quickly find your correct username.
-Click On OK.
+You can simply enter your username in the Enter the object name to select box.

 Step 5: After you have selected the username and are back to the Advanced screen, two new check mark options will appear, “Replace owner on sub containers and objects” and “Replace all child object permission entries with inheritable permission entries from this object“, which I have shown in the screenshot below.
 Select both these options, then click on OK.
 Again Click on OK for the Prompt which just Popped Up.

-Step 6: Now, again come to the same screen by clicking on Advanced on Security Tab.
+Step 6: Now, again come to the Security Tab.

 Step 7: – Now, Click on Add.